rticommunity/rticonnextdds-connector-js/docs/input.rst

 :meth:`SampleIterator.getJson()` retrieves all the fields of a sample.

+Unless the :attr:`Samples.validDataIter` is used, it is necessary to check if the sample contains valid data before accessing the fields.
+The only exception to this rule is if the ``instance_state`` of the sample is ``"NOT_ALIVE_DISPOSED"``.
+See :ref:`Accessing key values of disposed samples` for more information on this use case.

 If you don't need to access the meta-data (see :ref:`Accessing the SampleInfo`), the simplest way to access the data is to use :attr:`Samples.validDataIter` to skip samples with invalid data: